dotnet/docs-maui/docs/projects/index.md

 - **Run Options**

-  Options related to running the app on an iOS or Mac OS device.
+  Options related to running the app on an iOS or macOS device.

   - **Execution mode**